-Louisville, Kentucky shooting sees multiple casualties, police say
+Louisville, Kentucky shooting: Five people dead, police say

 - Published

-Police in Louisville, Kentucky, have confirmed "multiple casualties" after a shooting in the city.
+Police in Louisville, Kentucky, have confirmed that at least five people have been killed in a shooting at a bank in the city.

-The Louisville Metro Police Department said on Twitter it was responding to an "active aggressor".
+An additional six people have been injured and taken to local hospitals, including a police officer.

 Members of the public have been asked to stay away from a part of East Main.

-Video from the area appears to show heavily armed police cordoning off a commercial property in the area.
+Video from the area showed heavily armed police cordoning off a commercial property in the downtown area.
+The suspect has died, police confirmed.

+In a brief news conference, Louisville Police said that officers responding to the report encountered active gunfire.

+It is unclear what led to the suspect's death and whether the culprit is being counted as one of the five dead.

 News footage from the scene shows a heavy police presence, with damaged glass and discarded medical equipment at one location.